AtenDesignGroup/NEON-Data-Skills/tutorials/R/R-skills/using-r-markdown/Rmd03-knitr/Rmd03-knitr.md

 ---
 syncID: 341f22ea46904019a993e1fbc7a70937
-title: Publish Code - From R Markdown to HTML with knitr
+title: "Publish Code - From R Markdown to HTML with knitr"
-description: This tutorial introduces how to use the R knitr package to publish from R Markdown files to HTML (or other) file format.
+description: "This tutorial introduces how to use the R knitr package to publish from R Markdown files to HTML (or other) file format."
 dateCreated: 2016-01-01
 authors: Joel, Travis, Rob
 contributors: Travis